complianceworxs-lifescience/chief-of-staff/replit.md

 Rollout timeline: 6-week progressive rollout following Chief of Staff Runbook (Tiers 1-2 LIVE, Tier 3 next).
 Industry Focus: Exclusively Life Sciences - pharmaceuticals, biotechnology, medical devices, CROs, CMOs, diagnostics, and life sciences software/IT only.
 Filter out all non-Life Sciences content.

-## Recent Changes (August 20, 2025)
+## Recent Changes (August 22, 2025)
+- **Agent Role Clarification**: Distinguished Chief of Staff (meta-orchestrator/control tower) from COO Agent (operational engine room) with clear separation of responsibilities
+- **COO Dashboard Created**: Dedicated COO operational control center at `/coo` route showing operational metrics, efficiency tracking, and workflow management
+- **Enhanced Resolution Tracking**: Multi-channel notification system with definitive "Resolved at HH:MM" timestamps through toast, bell, and browser notifications
-- **Unified State Management Implemented**: Complete real-time state synchronization across all 8 agents (CEO, COO, CMO, CRO, CCO, Content Manager, Chief of Staff, Market Intelligence Agent)
-- **SSE Bridge Active**: Real-time updates via Server-Sent Events with automatic cache invalidation
+- **Unified State Management**: Complete real-time synchronization across all 8 agents with SSE bridge and automatic cache invalidation
-- **Auto-Resolve Fixed**: Optimistic UI updates with proper rollback mechanism and instant visual feedback
+- **Auto-Resolve Enhanced**: Optimistic UI updates with comprehensive resolution tracking and notification bell integration
-- **Query Keys Standardized**: Universal query key system for consistent cache management across all components

 ## System Architecture
 The application follows a modern full-stack architecture.
 The frontend is a React-based Single Page Application (SPA) using TypeScript, Tailwind CSS, and shadcn/ui components.
 The backend is an Express.js REST API server built with TypeScript and ESM modules.
 PostgreSQL serves as the database, managed with Drizzle ORM for type-safe interactions and migrations.
 Vite is used for frontend bundling and development.